GreenLightning/circuit500_solver/README.markdown

  --help                     |              | Prints help message.
  --log                      | -l           | Logs statistics about the solving phase into a log file inside 'data/logs/'.
  --unsolved                 | -u           | Solves only those levels for which it cannot already find a solution inside 'data/solutions/'.
+ --dry                      | -d           | Does not save solutions during the solving phase.
  --prepare _filename_ ...   | -p           | Prepares the specified files.
 Must be followed by one or more filenames.
 Filenames must not include 'data/raw/'.
  --prepare-all              | -P           | Prepares all files in 'data/raw/'.
  --solve _X **or** X‑Y_ ... | -s           | Solves the specified levels.
 X and Y are level numbers between 1 and 500.
 Examples: 42, 1-100, etc.